USS Lincoln County: Pacific Fleet operations, 1953–1960

 During mid-1953, LST-898 carried supplies to Navy installations at Point Barrow, Alaska, remaining in the Arctic until early September.
 For the next two years the veteran landing ship alternated operations in the western Pacific with amphibious exercises off the west coast.

 On 15 July 1955 LST-898 was named USS Lincoln County (LST-898).
 From 1955 to 1960, she sailed for three tours with the 7th Fleet, made one cruise to the frigid Arctic to supply "DEW Line" installations, and participated in amphibious exercises off the west coast and Hawaii.

 Decommissioning and sale

 After serving the Navy during two wars besides sailing on many tours with the 7th Fleet to prevent incidents from enlarging into new conflicts, Lincoln County decommissioned on 24 March 1961.

 On 31 August 1962 she was turned over to the government of Thailand under the terms of the Military Assistance Program for service in the Royal Thai Navy as Chang (LST-2) (เรือหลวงช้าง).
 This ship's hull number was subsequently changed to 712 HTMS Chang.

 On 22 November 2012, HTMS Chang (Hull No. 712) was scuttled near Koh Chang Island in Trat Province, Thailand, to make an artificial reef for scuba diving.
-Information from the 23 November 2012 Bangkok Post.